Rate-Distortion Theory for Mixed States: Abstract

 \section{Abstract}

-In this paper we consider the compression of asymptotically many {i.i.d.}$\,$copies of ensembles of mixed quantum states where the encoder has access to a side information system.
+This paper is concerned with quantum data compression of asymptotically many independent and identically distributed copies of ensembles of mixed quantum states.
+The encoder has access to a side information system.
 The figure of merit is per-copy or local error criterion.
 Rate-distortion theory studies the trade-off between the compression rate and the per-copy error.
 The optimal trade-off can be characterized by the rate-distortion function, which is the best rate given a certain distortion.
 In this paper, we derive the rate-distortion function of mixed-state compression.
 The rate-distortion functions in the entanglement-assisted and unassisted scenarios are in terms of a single-letter mutual information quantity and the regularized entanglement of purification, respectively.
 For the general setting where the consumption of both communication and entanglement are considered, we present the full qubit-entanglement rate region.
 Our compression scheme covers both blind and visible compression models (and other models in between) depending on the structure of the side information system.